IMAGE

 ---

 11) Her heart goes with you.
 On his way to be assessed by the Jedi Council, Anakin stops by the Queen's quarters to say goodbye to Padmé because he thinks he may never see her again.
 He finds the Queen instead, of course unaware that she and Padmé are one and the same.
 The Queen promises to pass on his words to Padmé, assuring Anakin that Padmé's heart goes with him.
-She would know, wouldn't she? ;-)

 ---